Jaynabergman/WETO_ddRAD/04_Assemble_loci_call_SNPs/07_populations_call_SNPs.md

 ### Flags
 *populations no filters*
-`P` Input directory that contains the BAM files (from gstacks)
+`-P` Input directory that contains the BAM files (from gstacks)
-`M` The population map with the list of samples in the BAM files
+`-M` The population map with the list of samples in the BAM files
 `--max-obs-het` Specifies the maximum observed heterozygosity required to process a nucleotide site at a locus
-`O` The output directory
+`-O` The output directory
 `--vcf` Determines that the output will be SNPs in variant call format (vcf).

 ## Running populations